Home

 Donegal

-The Mullet Peninsula, also called the Erris Peninsula after its northernmost point Erris Head, is a popular destination for aurora chasers.
-The town of Belmullet with its two bays, Blacksod Bay and Broadhaven Bay, is a well-known local Northern Lights gazing spot.
-Downpatrick Head is another good location facing north.
-This small peninsula with a rugged coast and an isolated location is actually the northernmost point of the Mayo county,
+The Mullet Peninsula, also known as the Erris Peninsula after its northernmost point, Erris Head, is a popular destination for aurora chasers.
+The town of Belmullet, situated between Blacksod Bay and Broadhaven Bay, is a well-known local spot for Northern Lights viewing.
+Downpatrick Head, another excellent location for aurora watching, is situated on a small peninsula with a rugged coast and isolated setting.
+It is the northernmost point of County Mayo and offers great northern-facing views.

 Practical info